silverhammermba/SwiftGodotTemplate/README.md

        subst S: C:\Users\Whatever\Foobar\GodotProject\Driver

+   Strangely, setting the registry `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` value `LongPathsEnabled` to `1` does _not_ help.
+   You must actually shorten the path for the build to work.

-3. Build _only_ from the new virtual drive (Windows hates long paths)
+3. Build _only_ from the new virtual drive

        S:
        swift build

+   If you previously tried to build without `subst` you need to completely delete all temporary build files since some contain the unshortened path and Swift won't overwrite them.

 4. Copy all Swift `*.dll`s to the same directory as `SwiftGodot.dll` (repeat for debug/release if needed):